GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Add dev site web link to Add Project modal
     -   FIX: Delete Project modal bug
     -   FIX: Cog tip bug
-    -   Add infomation link to Nav
+    -   Add information link to Nav

 -   Sprint 12 5/10 - 5/16
     -   Create a modal to have a user log in
     -   Save user login data to LS
-    -   When creating new project, default Owner to logged in user, but give ability to chnge owner
+    -   When creating new project, default Owner to logged in user, but give ability to change owner
     -   Apply Toastr notifications

 -   Sprint 13 5/17 - 5/23
     -   Submit for Peer Review
     -   Breakout Testing sections in RM
     -   Test
-    -   Add device and browser compatability section in RM
+    -   Add device and browser compatibility section in RM
     -   Submit to Maranatha

 <a name="TEST"></a>